 We also believe that the experience the FAA and the UAV industry gain from UAV operations authorized under section 333, as well as the experience gained at FAA test sites and elsewhere, can improve and accelerate the rulemaking process.
-Allowing IA and other petitioners to begin near-term operations under section 333, with appropriate conditions and limitations, will provide innovators the necessary physical and regulatory space to pioneer technologies and develop viable business models.
+Allowing Viafield and other petitioners to begin near-term operations under section 333, with appropriate conditions and limitations, will provide innovators the necessary physical and regulatory space to pioneer technologies and develop viable business models.
 This experience and knowledge also will allow the FAA to develop the optimal regulatory framework that both promotes safety and supports growth of a very promising industry by allowing the FAA to learn from operations pursuant to section 333 authority and incorporate insights and lessons learned into the regulatory framework.
 All of this will allow manufacturers, operators and other interested parties to effectively participate in the rulemaking process with real-world data, observations and analysis.

-As previously discussed, however, we do not believe the FAA is required to, and should not, impose a requirement across the board that small UAV operations must be conducted within the line of sight of the pilot in command.
+As previously discussed, we do not believe the FAA is required to, and should not, impose a requirement across the board that small UAV operations must be conducted within the line of sight of the pilot in command.
 The concept used in section 333 is "visual line of sight" with further specification.
 In its grant of the Astraeus Aerial petition, the FAA required that all operations must be operated within the visual line of sight of the pilot in command.
 The FAA also requires that operations include a visual observer ("VO"), and added that the "VO may be used to satisfy the VLOS requirement as long as the PIC always maintains VLOS capability.
 The VO and PIC must be able to communicate verbally at all times."
 We do not believe a visual observer should be required for all small UAV operations, but do agree that the presence of one or more visual observers may allow the UAV to be operated beyond the visual line of sight of the direct operator.
+Here, Viafield proposes to operate its UAV within the visual line of sight guaranteed by geo-fencing; the Coalition believes such operations should be permitted.

-We also do not believe the FAA is required to impose a pilot certification requirement, but rather has discretion under section 333 and subsection 44701(f) to waive this requirement.
-At a minimum, the FAA should provide an exemption from Part 61 and approve training, experience, and testing regimens that pertain to UAV/UAS commercial operations, the particular UAV to be operated, the nature of the operations, and the airspace and altitude in which the UAV will be operated, such as the UAV-specific manufacturer training program proposed by IA.
+As explained above, we also do not believe the FAA is required to impose a pilot certification requirement, and that FAA has discretion under section 333 and subsection 44701(f) to waive this requirement.
+At a minimum, the FAA should provide an exemption from Part 61 and approve training, experience, and testing regimens that pertain to UAV/UAS commercial operations, the particular UAV to be operated, the nature of the operations, and the airspace and altitude in which the UAV will be operated, such as the SenseFly training regimen proposed by Viafield for operations of the eBee.